My younger sister messaged me “Budapest is on my bucket list!”.

 From there we take another bus up to the castle.
 Really you could spend a good half a day up in the castle area.
 There are loads of places to go.
-Antiques, and quaint stores line the cobblestone streets.
+Antiques and quaint stores line the cobblestone streets.

-Opposite is the wall you can walk along the top of.
+Opposite, there is the wall you can walk along the top of.
 We just had to do that!

 We strolled back down, but this time we decided to walk and not use the transportation that seemed so readily available.
-There is a tunnel under the wall, you can walk through easily to commence the decent.
+There is a tunnel under the wall, you can walk through easily to commence the descent.

 So it was off to the Jewish Quarter.
 This is a really hip and arty place.
 Loved it and enjoyed lunch here too.

-On the way we saw the Michael Jackson Remembrance Tree.
-Explorason says “it was not Thriller” !
+On the way, we saw the Michael Jackson Remembrance Tree.
+Explorason says “it was not Thriller”!